SMTG-Bham/easyunfold/_sources/examples/example_si222.md

 ## What happens if symmetry is not properly taken into account?

+It is quite common that the supercell has lower symmetry compared to the primitive cell.
+By default, `easyunfold` takes account of such symmetry breaking effect by including additional _k_-points that no longer equivalent under the symmetry of the supercell cell.

+In this example, we show what happens if we **do not** include the additional kpoints.
 We can create a new unfolding project (`json` data file) using the following command:

 ```bash